Welcome to on-campus living at Penn State Altoona, located in beautiful central Pennsylvania and only 45 minutes from University Park.

 I accepted an HFS Contract, but I want to live in another housing option.
 What can I do?

-You can add your name to one Waitlist when they open.
+If you are interested in another housing option, you can add your name to one Housing Option Waitlist in eLiving once they are available.
 Adding your name to a Waitlist does not guarantee that you’ll be reassigned to that housing option.
 Waitlists may not be available for all housing options.

 What is a Waitlist?

 - "On-Campus Housing Waitlist" is for students who did not participate in the Request Process and want to live on campus

 - "Housing Option Waitlists" display after a student accepts a HFS Contract and is interested in another housing option (such as a Living Learning Community, single room, etc.)

 When you log on to eLiving and choose Waitlist from the Contracts menu, you will see the appropriate Waitlists based on your campus and contract status.

 Students who have an accepted HFS Contract are eligible to enter only one Housing Option Waitlist.
 As staff processes cancellations and vacancies occur, we will move students from the Waitlist into that specific housing option.

 For example: I have an accepted double room, traditional residence hall HFS Contract.
 I’m interested in a suite, so I add my name to the "Nittany Hall Suites Waitlist".
 When a suite is available for me, staff will move me to a suite option.
 If online room selection is available to me, I'll be able to choose a suite instead of a traditional residence hall.